goryblake/-HackerMindset-/README.md

 # ♰HackerMindset♰

-# repository dedicated to content from the 1st semester of hacker mindset   𖤐   -college stuff-
+# repository dedicated to content from the 1st semester of hacker mindset   𖤐   - college stuff -
 # (㇏(•̀ᵥᵥ•́)ノ)
-# ꒷꒦꒷꒦꒷꒦꒷꒦
+# ꒷꒦꒷꒦꒷꒦꒷